-4. How Will You Know if This Project is Successful?
+4. How Will You Know if We’re Successful?

-This is a great question to ask that is typically overlooked, that encourages you as the project manager to ‘start out with the end in mind’.
-Once we have expended all of the effort, energy and resources necessary to complete this project…how will we know it was successful?
-So many teams find themselves blazing forward without the answer to this question only to find themselves becoming terribly disappointed at the end.
+Someone wise once said, “Start out with the end in mind.”
+Ask your team, once we have expended all of the effort, energy and resources necessary to complete this project, how will we know it was successful?
+So many teams find themselves blazing forward without the answer to this question only to become terribly disappointed at the end.
 Define from the start the measures of project success that you work towards.

 6. What Needs to Be Done?